 Question: When will I receive my hood?

 Answer: You will receive your hood during the hooding ceremony presented by your respective program.
-If you are unable to attend the hooding ceremony, your hood will be available when you arrive for check-in at the commencement ceremony.
+If you are unable to attend the hooding ceremony, you must contact your college/school to arrange pick up of your hood.
+No regalia will be disbursed the day of Commencement.
 Click here for more information about the Hooding Ceremonies.

 DOCTORAL DEGREE CANDIDATES